 Bilateral ventral striatum.
 The ventral striatum ROIs will be specified anatomically from the Oxford-Imanova Striatal Strctural Atlas included with FSL (http://fsl.fmrib.ox.ac.uk).

 Posterior medial frontal cortex (pMFC).
-The pMFC ROI will be defined as a 8-mm sphere around MNI coordinates [0, 17, 46], obtained from a functional MRI study on decision confidence (Stephen M Fleming, Huijgen, & Dolan, 2012) and aligned to the cortical midline.
+The pMFC ROI will be defined as a 8-mm sphere around MNI coordinates [0, 17, 46], obtained from a functional MRI study on decision confidence (Fleming, Huijgen, & Dolan, 2012) and aligned to the cortical midline.

 Precuneus.
 The precuneus ROI will be defined as a 8-mm sphere around MNI coordinates [0,-57,18], based on Voxel Based Morphometry studies of metacognitive efficiency (Fleming et al., 2010; Mccurdy et al., 2013) and aligned to the cortical midline.